-No person shall cause or allow the use or operation within a regulated recharge area of any landfill unit that contains special waste and for which the distance from the wellhead of the community water supply well to any part of the landfill unit is 2500 feet or less.
+No person shall cause or allow the operation within a regulated recharge area of any landfill unit that contains special waste and for which the distance from the wellhead of the community water supply well to any part of the landfill unit is 2500 feet or less.
 This provision becomes effective four years after the date on which the Board establishes the regulated recharge area.
 Closure shall be completed within five years after the date on which the Board establishes the regulated recharge area.
-This Section does not apply to any existing landfill unit that the Board expressly finds, in the regulatory proceeding establishing the regulated recharge area, poses no significant hazard to a community water supply well.